Support Independent Living Accommodation in Pakenham & Officer

 Here are some key points to help people understand PWS:

-- Cognitive and Behavioral Challenges: People with PWS may have mild to moderate intellectual disabilities, learning difficulties, and behavioral challenges.
+- People with PWS may have mild to moderate intellectual disabilities, learning difficulties, and behavioral challenges.
 Behavioral features can include stubbornness, repetitive behaviors, temper tantrums, and obsessive-compulsive tendencies.

 RVP’s Supported Independent Living (SIL) Homes have many benefits for individuals with PWS.
 These benefits include: